pureprofile/android-sdk-pureprofile/README.md

 ```

 #### 3. Import Pureprofile SDK dependencies
-If you are adding the library by downloading .aar file then you need to add the folowing dependencies to your project:
+If you are adding the library by downloading .aar file then you need to add the following dependencies to your project:
 If you are using gradle you can easily add in your dependencies:
 ```
 dependencies {